Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about autism sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Rebecca Batdorf is an author living with her family in Indiana.
 For her thesis she created visual social stories for her son with autism.
-Learn more about her here
+Learn more about her here.

 Related Articles